mchaffie/qpid-proton/proton-c/bindings/go/README.md

 ## Status

+There are 3 go packages for proton:

-Package proton encodes and decodes AMQP messages and data as Go types.
+- qpid.apache.org/proton/go/amqp: converts AMQP messages and data types to and from Go data types.

-Sub-packages 'event' and 'messaging' provide two alternative ways to write AMQP clients and servers. 'messaging' is easier for general purpose use. 'event' gives complete low-level control of the underlying proton C engine.
+- qpid.apache.org/proton/go/messaging: easy-to-use, concurrent API for messaging clients and servers.
+- qpid.apache.org/proton/go/event: full low-level access to the proton engine.

+Most applications should use the `messaging` package.
+The `event` package is for applications that need low-level access to the proton engine.

-The event package is fairly complete, with the exception of the proton reactor.
+The `event` package is fairly complete, with the exception of the proton reactor.
 It's unclear if the reactor is important for go.

-The messaging package is just starting.
-The examples work but anything else might not.
+The `messaging` package can run the examples but probably not much else.
+There is work to do on error handling and the API may change.

-There are working [examples](../../../examples/go) of a broker, sender and receiver.
+There are working [examples](../../../examples/go/README.md) of a broker using `event` and a sender and receiver using `messaging`.

 ## The event driven API